 To continue your walking around Garforth head west to visit Temple Newsam Country Park.
 There's 1500 acres of parkland to explore with a series of woodland trails, pretty ponds, landscaped gardens and the Dunstan Hills.
 The expansive estate surrounds a fine Tudor-Jacobean house with hundreds of years of history.

 A few miles to the north east you'll find Aberford and the Lotherton Hall Estate.
 The estate of this Edwardian house includes a deer park and a bird garden with 200 magnificent species including flamingos and snowy owls.
+Just north of the village you can pick up the Hazlewood Castle Walk and visit the nearby country estate.
+Here you'll find expansive bluebell woods and a mountain bike trail located to the west of the 18th century mansion which is now run as a hotel.
+Parlington Woods on the historic Parlington Hall Estate can be visited near here as well.

 You can also head into Leeds and try the Leeds Canal Walk and explore the Leeds and Liverpool Canal.